beehive-lab/TornadoVM/.github/ISSUE_TEMPLATE/bug_report.md

 ### Computing system setup (please complete the following information):
  - OS: [e.g. Ubuntu 20]
- - OpenCL Version
+ - OpenCL and Driver versions
- - PTX Version (if applicable)
+ - If applicable, PTX and CUDA Driver versions
- - Level Zero & SPIRV Versions (if applicable)
+ - If applicable, Level Zero & SPIR-V Versions
  - TornadoVM commit id

 ### Additional context

-If applicable, add any other context about the problem here.
+Add any other context about the problem here.

 ---------------------------------------------------------------------